ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 - Customizable export activation button
 - Customizable columns from the selected DataSet, filtered down to only the selected columns the user chooses to export.

-The **_Dataset to Excel_** custom control is a Power Apps Component Framework (PCF) component enabling the export of any dataset within a Microsoft Power Apps application to an Excel \*.xlsx file.
-It is as simple as working with Power Apps out-of-box gallery control.
-It includes a customizable export button based on your desired theme and style.

-## How to import the DatasetToExcel component into your tenant
+# How to import the DatasetToExcel component into your tenant

-### Pre-requisites
+## Pre-requisites

-1. Before attempting to import this component, you will need to ensure the [Power Apps Code Component Framework](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/component-framework-for-canvas-apps) is enabled in the specific Power Platform environment that you will import the DatasetToExcel control into.
+1. Before attempting to import this component into an environment, you will need to ensure the [Power Apps Code Component Framework](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/component-framework-for-canvas-apps) is enabled in the specific Power Platform environment that you will import the DatasetToExcel control into.
 2. Download the latest released version of the [DatasetToExcel Solution from Github](https://github.com/ChrisMcKee1/power-platform-pcf/raw/main/PCF/DatasetToExcel/ExcelExporter.zip) and save it locally.

-### DatasetToExcel Component Installation
+## Installation

 1. Navigate to [https://make.powerapps.com](https://make.powerapps.com) and log in with your Microsoft work or school account.
 2. Select the appropriate Environment that you wish to utilize this component in.